Chapter 2: A Point Of View

 Origin and Purpose

 At the familiar scale of everyday things, we perceive a universe in which everything obeys universal laws of cause and effect.
 Quantum physicists argue that at sub-atomic scales, the notion of which is a cause and which is an effect becomes fuzzy.
 However, at these scales, the act of observation is itself the primary cause of an event.
 So an objective identification of cause and effect at this scale would seem to be indeterminate.
-We therefore prefer to draw deductions from our direct experience of entities and phenomena at familiar scales of size.
+I therefore prefer to draw deductions from my direct experience of entities and phenomena at familiar scales of size.

-The Universe was once an inert fabric of energized space-time that polarised spontaneously into small male and female entities.
+The Universe was originally an inert fabric of energized space-time that polarised spontaneously into small male and female entities.
 These then evolved by combining and dividing according to universal laws of cause and effect.
 This precipitated the rich variety of form and motion we now perceive in our restricted realm of known reality.

 But is all this without purpose?
 The human mind has the capacity to speculate beyond known reality and knowable reality into hyper-reality and eternity.
 This begs the question of why it should be able to do this if it has no higher destiny than the transitory existence of a human life.

 Perhaps a male/female pair of super-beings or gods polarised out of the universal fabric, within the realm I have referred to as the hyper-reality.
 And perhaps humanity is their project in progress.

 This Shakti and Shiva were perfect partners.
 But their divine intellects could not be satisfied with only each other.
 They craved the companionship of a vast company of divine peers.
 So they created a beautiful world we call The Earth.
 Within it they sculptured living images of themselves in mortal human form.